mikblack/hpgp-basics/chr5-locating-novel-regions.md

 For node 78332 above (chr5:778758-778766, GTCTCTAC), the G is at 778758, and the final C is at 778765.

-If we are thinking about NRS nodes, then the final base of the reference sequence is actually one base LESS than end coordinate for the pre-node.
+If we are thinking about NRS nodes, then the final base of the reference sequence is actually one base LESS than the end coordinate for the pre-node.

+For our NRS node (77874) that is preceeded by node 72603 (which has GRCh38 coordinates chr5:778710-778758), node 72603 comes immediately after 778757 (not 778758, which is the first base of node 78332).

 ### Aside: GFA format